jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.6.62 (2023/05/01) =
+* Update: Refactoring of the code to make it more consistent.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.61 (2023/04/30) =
 * Update: Some parts of the UI got improved, that will allow for more features to be developed.